xue59/KillDoctorLuckyGameDesign/Milestone4_View/res/README.md

    move, this will increase the game difficulty, and hard to valid on command line interface thus not recommended in game play.
 But can be tested with test cases and unit test.
    6.12: Attack command introduced in the game, see rule in above assumption and limitation.
+   6.13: Add supporting for GUI Game play.
+   6.14: Add View for GUI and console.
+   6.15: Add Mock View model and GUI controller model for testing purpose.

 **References:**
 - https://www.youtube.com/watch?v=9hsPLAB5a9s&ab_channel=fenirob
 - https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/java/awt/Graphics.html
 - https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/java/awt/image/BufferedImage.html